gbowne1/ClassicOS-64bit/docs/build_instructions.md

 `gcc -ffreestanding -fno-pic -fno-pie -fno-stack-protector -mno-red-zone -nostdlib -m64 -fno-builtin -fno-exceptions -nodefaultlibs -nostartfiles -Wall -Werror -Wextra -Wpedantic -pedantic -pedantic-errors -std=gnu11 -O0 -Iinclude -S -o kernel.s src/kmain.c`

+from here we could

+`as -o kernel.o kernel.s`

+then

+use the included linker script `linker.ld` in /boot/linker.ld

+and

+`ld -T linker.ld -o kernel.elf kernel.o` which creates a kernel.elf but we actually might need a .bin or .o

 as -std=c11 doesn't work with this code as it's in GNU GAS/AS assembly syntax and we didn't use any specific flags or use `__asm__`

 -O0, -01 or -O2 for debugging